 Q26.
 What are proxy servers and how do they protect computer networks?

 Ans.
-Proxy servers prevent external users to identify the IP addresses of an internal network.
+Proxy servers prevent external users from identifying the IP addresses of an internal network.
 They make a network virtually invisible to external users, who cannot identify the physical location of a network without knowledge of the correct IP address.

 Q27.
 What are Nodes and Links?